jackgill/scrat-dcpu/README.markdown

 * Assembler does not support labels
 * Assembler does not support short-form values
-* Emulator does not support program counter or flow control instructions (IFE, IFN, IFG, IFB)
+* Emulator does not support flow control instructions (IFE, IFN, IFG, IFB)